Dyslexia

 Visual aids can be used to support learning by making abstract concepts more concrete.

-2. Graphic Organizers: Tools like mind maps, flowcharts, and Venn diagrams can help students organize their thoughts and ideas visually, aiding comprehension and retention.
+2. Graphic organisers: Tools like mind maps, flowcharts, and venn diagrams can help students organise their thoughts and ideas visually, aiding comprehension and retention.

 Movement-Based Learning